microsoft/BotBuilder-V3/Node/README.md

 ## Publish your bot
 Deploy your bot to the cloud and then [register it](http://docs.botframework.com/connector/getstarted/#registering-your-bot-with-the-microsoft-bot-framework) with the Microsoft Bot Framework.
 If you're deploying your bot to Microsoft Azure you can use this great guide for [Publishing a Node.js app to Azure using Continuous Integration](https://blogs.msdn.microsoft.com/sarahsays/2015/08/31/building-your-first-node-js-app-and-publishing-to-azure/).

+NOTE: When you register your bot with the Bot Framework you'll want to updated the appId & appSecret for both your bot and the emulator with the values assigned to you by the portal.

 ## Dive deeper
 Learn how to build great bots.